 People who have started being physically active later in life say that exercising with a partner is motivation to stick with it.
 Some suggest starting or joining a walking group with friends or neighbors.
 Others suggest getting a dog that needs to be walked.

 If walking isn't your idea of a good time, try gardening or dancing.
 Go fishing or swimming.
-The activity can be both enjoyable and good for you.
+Tai chi or yoga are examples of other types of activity that are worth the investment of time to learn and practice.Activity can be both enjoyable and good for you.

 What about strength training?